dultonmedia/eagleplatform-api/media/records.md

 ## Record object

+All record-related API methods will accept or return record object parameters as described below.

 * `id` Unique Record ID
 * `name` Record name as would be displayed in player
 * `is_hd` Boolean indicator if processed record will have height of 720 px or more